totalnoMartina/irish-macrame/TESTING.md

 * This applications responsiveness as well as signup/registerin, and liking and adding a review was tested on a Personal Computer running on Windows 11 OS by a friend coder and a CI student Ionut Ciobanu

-* This application is also tested on a mobile Android  Samsung A52 by a friend coder and a CI student Ionut Ciobanu
+* This application is also tested for responsiveness and functionality of all CRUD available for users, not admins, on a mobile Android Samsung A52 by a friend coder and a CI student Ionut Ciobanu

 * This application is also tested on iPhone 7, Safari IOS 15.6.1 Browser